Use and misuse of a blue badge

-- It is a criminal offence for non-disabled people to use a badge.
-If they do so, they are liable to a fine of up to £1,000.
+- It is a criminal offence for people who are not disabled to use a blue badge.
+They could be fined up to £1,000.

-- It is a criminal offence to drive a vehicle displaying a blue badge unless the badge holder is in the vehicle, or the vehicle is being driven by someone other than the badge holder for the purpose of entering or leaving an area (which is accessible only to vehicles displaying a blue badge) in order to pick up or drop off the holder.
+- It is a criminal offence to drive a vehicle displaying a blue badge unless the badge holder is in the vehicle, or unless the vehicle is being driven by someone other than the badge holder to pick up or drop off the holder from an area accessible only to vehicles displaying a blue badge.

 You can report misuse of a blue badge by ringing us on 0300 1234 121 or emailing firstname.lastname@example.org.
 Please give us as much detail as possible.